kaushikjadhav01/Medicine-Data-Portal__Data-Reporting-Tool/README.md

 •	**Nginx** and **Gunicorn** have been used for load balancing of the application and the application has been dockerized using **Docker-Compose** for easy, consistent and cross platform deployment on Cloud Virtual Machine instances.<br>
 •	**SendGrid** has been used for sending out official emails and **Jenkins** was used for CI/CD of the software.<br>
 •	**Pytest** was also used in the initial phases for unit testing and functional testing of different software modules.<br>
-•	Official version of the application has been hosted on **AWS EC2** and my personal prototype has been hosted on my personal free tier Azure instance.<br>
+•	Official version of the application has been hosted on **AWS EC2** and my personal prototype has been hosted on my personal free tier AWS Educate instance.<br>

 ## Screenshots
 ![alt text](https://github.com/kaushikjadhav01/Medicine-Data-Portal__Data-Reporting-Tool/blob/master/mpp-frontend/src/assets/images/dashboard_ss.png)